Doubly unfolded adjacency spectral embedding of dynamic multiplex graphs: Theoretical results

-We derive two key theoretical results to demonstrate the effectiveness of DUASE for the problem of latent position recovery.
-The first of these is a consistency result that proves that the $\twoinf{\cdot}$ norm of the error of our estimates converges to $0$, and the second shows that for any node, conditional on either the right or left true latent position, the distribution of DUASE estimation error around the true value is asymptotically Gaussian.
+In this section, we present key theoretical results about the DUASE estimator for the latent positions under the DMPRDPG model.
+These results have a natural correspondence with the theoretical properties of ASE for the RDPG \citep{athreya2018statistical} and UASE for the MRDPG \citep{jones2021multilayer}.
+In particular, we derive two key theoretical results to demonstrate the effectiveness of DUASE for the problem of latent position recovery.
+The first of these is a consistency result that proves that the $\twoinf{\cdot}$ norm \citep{cape19two} of the error of our estimates converges to $0$, and the second shows that for any node, conditional on either the right or left true latent position, the distribution of DUASE estimation error around the true value is asymptotically Gaussian.
 The $\twoinf{\cdot}$ norm is a particularly meaningful metric in the context of our model because it corresponds to the maximum Euclidean row norm, which in our case is the maximum error for the latent position estimate of any one node.
 Hence, $\twoinf{\cdot}$ consistency demonstrates that DUASE produces consistent estimates for the latent positions of each node individually.
 This result is formally stated in Theorem~\ref{result:TwotoInfNorm}.